Brazilians go to the polls, with Lula tipped to beat Bolsonaro

 Gustavo Petro in Colombia, Gabriel Boric in Chile and Pedro Castillo in Peru are among the left-leaning leaders in the region who have recently assumed power.

-There is a chance da Silva could win in the first round, without need for a run-off on Oct.
-30. For that to happen, he would need more than 50% of valid votes, which exclude spoiled and blank ballots.
+Da Silva could win in the first round, without need for a run-off on Oct.
+30, if he gets more than 50% of valid votes, which exclude spoiled and blank ballots.
 Brazil has more than 150 million eligible voters, and voting is mandatory, but abstention rates can reach as high as 20%.

+An outright win by da Silva would sharpen focus on Bolsonaro's reaction to the count.
+He has repeatedly questioned the reliability not just of opinion polls, but also of Brazil's electronic voting machines.
+Analysts fear he has laid the groundwork to reject results.

 The two frontrunners have key bases of support: evangelicals and white men for Bolsonaro, and women, minorities and the poor for da Silva.

-Da Silva, 76, will vote in Sao Paulo state, where he was once a metalworker and union leader.
-He rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.
+Da Silva, 76, was once a metalworker who rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.

 But he is also remembered for his administration's involvement in vast corruption scandals that entangled politicians and business executives.